Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 Yeah, we’ve all done it.

-Left it until the last minute to pack your bag for a big flight, submit a work project the night before the deadline or decide that Christmas eve would be an appropriate time to stock up on festive season gifts.
+Left it until the last minute to pack your bag for a big flight, submit a work project the night before the deadline or decide that Christmas Eve would be an appropriate time to stock up on festive season gifts.

 Procrastination is the hallmark of the modern chaotic world that we live in.